mayank-gokarna/apps-for-android/Samples/Downloader/README.txt

 10) Compile and run the application.

-Note: When run in the emulator there seems to be an issue where after the "Downloader" activity completes the Home screen is displayed rather than the "Download Test" activity.
+Note: When run under the Eclipse debugger there seems to be an issue where after the "Downloader" activity completes the Home screen is displayed rather than the "Download Test" activity.
 If this happens, you can long-press on the "Home" button to bring up a menu that lets you choose the "Download Test" activity.
 This behavior does not seem to occur on an actual device.

+Appendix: Extra files stored in the download directory

+The downloader activity writes three files to the data directory:

+.downloadConfig_temp
+This file holds the downloaded configuration file for the duration of the download process.

+.downloadConfig_filtered
+This file is only present during the download process.
+Its presence indicates that the download directory has been filtered to remove any files left over from earlier versions of the download data.

+.downloadConfig
+This file holds the downloaded configuration file after the download process completes successfully.
+It's checked each time the application starts to make sure the version number of the downloaded data matches the version number of the application.

+.